 RENU is a beneficiary under AfricaConnect and Africa Connect 2 eInfrastructure projects through UbuntuNet Alliance to a transcontinental network.
 A point of presence was put in place during 2014 - 2015.

-The World Bank Board approved a total grant amount of US 8 million for ERT cycle II programme under ICT sub-component.
-The main investment programme of the project includes sub county broadband services for Northern Uganda and Communication Information Centres are going to be implemented in the next financial year.
-The National Commission for Science and Technology has put the criteria for disbursement of the funds in place.
+The World Bank Board approved a total grant amount of US$8 million for ERT cycle II programme under an ICT sub-component.
+The main investment programme of the project includes sub county broadband services for Northern Uganda and Communication Information Centres are planned to be implemented.
+The National Commission for Science and Technology put the criteria for disbursement of the funds in place.

-The Government of Uganda through the Ministry of Information Communication Technology is spearheading the development of the National Data Transmission Backbone Infrastructure (NBI) and the Electronic Government Infrastructure (EGI) The over US$ 100 million project is designed to complement the private sector initiatives to relieve the acute shortage of bandwidth and takes the form of public-private partnership with the ultimate benefits being to the consumer.
-It is planned that implementation will be in three phases which are similar but only differentiated by magnitude of scope in terms of geographical coverage.
-When completed the NBI will link all the districts of Uganda by 2010.
+The Government of Uganda through the Ministry of Information Communication Technology is spearheading the development of the National Data Transmission Backbone Infrastructure (NBI) and the Electronic Government Infrastructure (EGI).
+This US$ 100 million project implemented by NITA-U is a public private partnership designed to complement private sector initiatives to relieve the acute shortage of bandwidth in three phases.

 The NBI is intended to ensure that high bandwidth data connection is available in all major towns of Uganda at reasonable rates.
 The EGI is designed to reduce the cost of doing business in government, improving communication between government agencies and reducing the need for officials to commute for meetings and thus increasing efficiency.

 Phases I and II of The NBI have been completed and consists of the following: